We're an affiliate

 Taking your Golden Retriever for daily exercises is not only good for their physical health, but it also plays a huge role in their mental health.

-A docile Goldie who lives a sedentary lifestyle is most likely going to get bored, restless and develop signs of anxiety.
+A docile Goldie who lives a sedentary lifestyle is most likely going to get bored and restless, and develop signs of anxiety.

 Tagging your Golden friend for morning and evening strolls will help to keep them happier, stress-free, and connected with you.